Ofer: History

 The moshav was founded in 1950 by immigrants from India (mainly Cochin) and Iran.
 Its name is derived from Ayn Ghazal (lit.
-Deer Spring), the depopulated Palestinian village on whose land it was built.
-It is also on some of the land of the depopulated villages of Khirbat Al-Manara and Khirbat al-Sawamir.
+Deer Spring), the depopulated Palestinian village near which it was built.
+It is also near the depopulated villages of Khirbat Al-Manara and Khirbat al-Sawamir.

 Agricultural income is derived from raising cattle, sheep and chickens, growing vegetables and flowers, and tourism.

 A circular nature trail loops around moshav Ofer, the Paamon Cave and a large section of the Carmel Beach Forest.